MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 Dev Proxy is a command line tool that helps you simulate behaviors and errors of cloud APIs to help you build resilient apps.

-In this tutorial, you learn how to install, run and configure Dev Proxy.
+In this tutorial, you learn how to install, run, and configure Dev Proxy.

 If you do run into any difficulties, don’t hesitate to contact us by raising a [new issue](https://github.com/microsoft/dev-proxy/issues/new) and we're glad to help you out.

 ## Install Dev Proxy

+::: zone pivot="client-operating-system-windows"

 You can install Dev Proxy by script, or manually.